 It’s also possible to purchase a dictionary from the Amazon Kindle store.
 After purchasing the dictionary, it will automatically appear in the list of dictionaries on your Kindle app, saving you the above file transfer and renaming process.
 (Thanks Margaret for the tip).
 Here’s how it works:

-- Purchase a German-English dictionary which can be directly integrated with the Kindle app, for example the Collins Concise German-English Dictionary, and make sure to “deliver” it to your iPad.
+- Purchase a German-English dictionary which can be directly integrated with the Kindle app, for example the Collins Concise German-English Dictionary (other options below), and make sure to “deliver” it to your iPad.